 Careers With Animals: Exercise Rider

-Exercise riders may find work at racetracks, training centers, or breaking and training farms.
-Most exercise rider positions are found in the major racing and training states such as Kentucky, Florida, California, and New York.
-In Europe, positions may be found near Newmarket, Chantilly, or other major racing centers, and the racing yards of International trainers.
+Exercise riders can work at racetracks, training centers, and breaking-and-training farms.
+Positions are most abundant in major racing/training states like Kentucky, Florida, California, and New York.
+In Europe, these positions may be found in Newmarket, Chantilly, and other major racing centers, as well as the racing yards of International trainers.

 Training & Licensing

 Exercise riders must be licensed to ride horses at a racetrack.
-Generally, a new rider must hold a provisional license for at least two months before applying for a full license.
-To obtain a full license, a rider must demonstrate to the stewards, outriders, and starter that they have the skills to handle a horse on the track safely.
+New riders generally must hold provisional licenses for at least two months before applying for full licenses, which can be obtained by demonstrating horse-handling skills and track safely awareness.
 They also must pass a written exam.

-While the racing industry has struggled a bit financially in recent years, talented exercise riders are always in demand.
-A good rider with a solid work ethic should have no problem finding horses to gallop, especially if they are willing to relocate to an area where there is a steady demand for regular riding services.
+While the racing industry has recently struggled financially, talented exercise riders are always in demand, and those with a demonstrated work ethic should have no problem finding employment.